This feature is well established and works across many devices and browser versions. It’s been available across browsers since July 2015.

 In implementations with Intl.DateTimeFormat, this is equivalent to new Intl.DateTimeFormat(locales, options).format(date).

 Note: Most of the time, the formatting returned by toLocaleString() is consistent.
-However, the output may vary with time, language, and implementation — output variations are by design and allowed by the specification.
-You should not compare the results of toLocaleString() to static values.
+However, the output may vary between implementations, even within the same locale — output variations are by design and allowed by the specification.
+It may also not be what you expect.
+For example, the string may use non-breaking spaces or be surrounded by bidirectional control characters.
+You should not compare the results of toLocaleString() to hardcoded constants.

 function toLocaleStringSupportsLocales() {